 Verifies that a PMKSA named via a PMKID in the RSNE exists for the specified Base AKMP, or

-the Base AKMP is set to PASN AKMP or Base AKMP data exists in the frame to allow a PMK to be established.
-If Base AKMP is equal to PASN AKMP, verifies that dot11NoAuthPASNActivated is set to true.
+the Base AKMP is set to PASN AKMP or PASN with defined key wrap AKMP (#211) or Base AKMP data exists in the frame to allow a PMK to be established.
+If Base AKMP is equal to PASN AKMP or PASN with defined key wrap AKMP (#211), verifies that dot11NoAuthPASNActivated is set to true.

 …

 TGbh editor: Change Clause 12.13.7 as follows (track change on):